We’ve asked ecologist Chris Cathrine to give an intro to the wildlife on the estate:

-Over the last five years, working with independent ecologists, we have collated data to achieve a baseline demographic of most of the flora and fauna found across the 1000 acres of Brucefield Estate.
+Over the last five years, working with independent ecologists, we have collated data from a series of Phase 2 studies to achieve a baseline demographic of most of the flora and fauna found across the 1000 acres of Brucefield Estate.
 This has been fundamental for us to put together our 10-year wildlife plan which aims to protect and enhance the biodiversity on the estate.

-The estate is a mosaic of habitats including semi-ancient woodlands of Scots pine, birch, and oak as well as heathery heath, wet meadows and fields.
+The estate is a mosaic of habitats including semi-ancient woodlands of Scots pine, birch, and oak as well as lowland heathery heath, wet woodlands, wetland meadows and fields.

 Of native trees in Scotland, it is the downy birch that supports the highest number of species, however the Scots pine (native from the Arctic circle to the Caucasus) supports the most in terms of rarities.

-The mosaic of habitats, in a comparatively small area, supports a rich diversity of plants and animals including many of conservation importance including pine marten, red squirrel, birds (green woodpecker, lapwing, woodcock, tree sparrow), reptiles, barn owls and bat species.
+The mosaic of habitats, in a comparatively small area, supports a rich diversity of plants and animals including many of conservation importance including pine marten, red squirrel, birds (green woodpecker, lapwing, woodcock, tree sparrow, tawny & barn owls, cuckoo) reptiles and several bat species.

 The large veteran trees, some over 300 years’ old, with all their crevices and cracks offer valuable habitat for not only insects but also their prey such as woodpeckers and bats.